 - [2019-10-18] “Sullivan” arrived at our group. ” Sullivan” is a Dual-GPU workstation for small-scale deep learning tasks.
 We are excited to get it started for handling a few frames of images.

 - [2019-09-23] Nvidia Accelerated Data Science Grant.
 Thanks for Nvidia’s Accelerated Data Science Grant.
-Our proposal on pedestrian infrastructure analysis using LiDAR point cloud was awarded a couple of Titan Vs. Let’s map more sidewalks!
+Our proposal on pedestrian infrastructure analysis using the LiDAR point cloud was awarded a couple of Titan Vs. Let’s map more sidewalks!

 - [2019-08-30] Welcome a new member.
-Xinyang Ye received his Bachelor’s degree in Railway Engineering from Southwestern Jiaotong University and joined Ai’s Group to pursue his Master in Transportation Engineering.
+Xinyang Ye received his Bachelor’s degree in Railway Engineering from Southwestern Jiaotong University and joined Ai’s Group to pursue his Master’s degree in Transportation Engineering.
 Welcome!

 - [2019-08-10] “Wazowski” arrived at our group.
 “Wazowski” is a Quad-GPU workstation for small-scale deep learning tasks.
 We are excited to get it started for handling some LiDAR points.

 - [2019-04-10] Best Poster in the MassDOT Transportation Innovation Conference.
-Congratulations, Qing for winning the best poster in MassDOT Transportation Innovation Conference.
+Congratulations, Qing for winning the best poster at MassDOT Transportation Innovation Conference.
 The research title is “Deep-Learning-Enabled LiDAR Point Cloud Segmentation for Intelligent Sidewalk Inventory“.
 Congrats to Harris and Katerina as well (Picture source: Katerina).

 - [2018-11-06] Papers accepted in ICTD 2019.
 Paper titled “Utility Tunnel Route Optimization for New Development in Urbanized Areas” and “Development of A Nationwide Horizontal Curve Inventory Using Open GIS Data” have been accepted by the International Conference on Transportation & Development 2019.